Prionlante/MevitBack/README.md

 This repository stores the files of the backend part of the Mevit medical project.
 The microservices responsible for image processing were created based on the modules of the desktop C++ application.

 At the moment, the project has the following functionality:
-* Aggregation of erythrocytes cell
+* Particle size -> 1.png
-* Cell deformability
+* Cell deformability -> 2.png
-* Particle size
+* Aggregation of erythrocytes cell -> 3.png
-* Aggregation of platelet cell
+* Aggregation of platelet cell -> 4.png

 # How to start app? #
 ## Custom ##